-If a customer returns one or more of the items they bought, it can be for various reasons - perhaps the item was damaged or maybe they just changed their mind.
+A customer may return one or more of the items they bought for a number of reasons - perhaps the item was damaged, or maybe they just changed their mind.

-Regardless of how the physical stock is managed, a Sales Credit is required.
-A sales credit is used to process the received items, record store credit or a refund and importantly to reverse the original sale to correct sales revenue and tax values.
+Regardless of how the physical stock is managed, a sales credit is required.
+A sales credit is the inverse of a sales order.
+It allows you to:

 - Record the refund to the customer to create the accounting and update the customer account balance.
 This will create a SR type journal.

-- Post a credit note to create the accounting update the customer account balance.
+- Post a credit note to reverse the revenue and tax values, as well as update the customer account balance.
 This will create an SC type journal and lock the sales credit record so that it cannot be edited.

 - Receive returned goods and either add them back into stock, place them in quarantine or write them off.
-This will update the inventory status on the return and create the accounting for inventory using a JJ type journal.
+This will update the inventory status on the return and create the accounting for inventory using an SG type journal.

 - Print or email a sales credit document or RMA to the customer.